mozilla/corsica/docs/raspi.md

 #An Absolute Beginner's Guide to Corsica on a Raspberry PI
 #####Rev 0.9

+These instructions are also available as an [Instructable](https://www.instructables.com/id/A-Digital-Sign-Server-on-a-Raspberry-Pi/).

 Digital signs are everywhere.
 You see them in airports, malls, department stores and even street corners.
 You don't need a lot of expensive custom hardware to build your own digital sign system.
 This Instructable show how to build a digital signage server that can drive dozens of displays.
 Each display can be as simple as a monitor and a Raspberry PI.

 Thanks to the Node Ninjas at Mozilla you can even run the server on a Raspberry Pi using Corsica.